aws-samples/alphafold-protein-structure-prediction-with-frontend-app/README.md

 bash /fsx/alphafold2/scripts/bin/app_install.sh
 ```

-- Create a database for ColabFold/AlphaFold2.
+- Create a database for ColabFold or AlphaFold2.
 Both cases take several hours to complete.
-Once the job has started, it is safe to close the terminal.
+Once you started the job, it is safe to close the terminal.

 ```sh
 ## Create database for the software of your choice